View Richard Tucchio's Obituary on TheDay.com and share memories

 |

-Waterford - Richard John Tucchio, 78, of Waterford entered eternal life March 8, 2020.
-He was the beloved husband of Sydney (Fedus) Tucchio who survives him.
-He was born Feb.
-4, 1942, in New London, the son of Michael and Palma (DelMonte) Tucchio.
-Mr. Tucchio was an engineer for BAE Systems, retiring after 35 years.
+Waterford - Richard J. Tucchio, 78, of Waterford died Sunday, March 8, 2020, at Lawrence + Memorial Hospital in New London following a long battle with dimentia.
+He leaves behind his devoted wife of 57 years, Sydney (Fedus) Tucchio; his wonderful daughter, Christine Tucchio Terrapin and her husband Micah Terrapin; and his five cherished and adored grandchildren: Daniel, Matthew, Hannah, Gabrielle and Micah; as well as his two brothers, Edward (Patricia) Tucchio and Michael (Gretchen) Tucchio.
+Richard was predeceased by his parents, Michael and Palma Tucchio; his daughter, Anne Marie, whom he has missed for over 45 years; his wife's parents, Sydney Standish and Rudolph Fedus; a very special niece, Ashley; and nephew Edward Matthew; as well as several aunts, uncles and cousins.
+Richard had retired from BAE Systems, after 40 years of service, where he made many close friends.

 His family will receive relatives and friends from 5 to 8 p.m.
 Thursday, March 12, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
-A Mass of Christian Burial will be celebrated at 11 a.m.
-Friday, March 13, in St. Joseph Church, New London.
+A Mass of Christian Burial will be celebrated 11 a.m.
+Friday, March 13, in St. Joseph Church, in New London.
 Interment will follow in St. Mary Cemetery.
-A complete obit will appear in Wednesday's edition of the Day.
+In lieu of flowers, please make contributions in Richard's memory to New London Community Meal Center, PO Box 945, New London, CT 06320; or Beacon Hospice, 1803 Founders Plaza, East Hartford, CT 06108; or the , 200 Executive Blvd., Southington, CT 06389.
+A very special "thank you" goes to Bayview Health and Lawrence + Memorial Hospital, 5th floor.